Pomax/are-we-flying/docs/index.md

   }

   /**
-   * Run through the list of server-side waypoints and
+   * This will be our "main entry point": run through the list of
-   * update our local page UI to reflect that state.
+   * server-side waypoints and update our local page UI to reflect
+   * that state.
    */
   manage(waypoints = [], repeating) {
     // Look at each waypoint and determine whether it's